ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/_review.md

             complexity of the dynamic allocator may change.

             Dynamic allocation is done using runtime calls, so the program can react to what's needed at the time.
-Static alloation is decided ahead of time instead.
+Static allocation is decided ahead of time instead.

             Both types of allocation have the same memory constraints as the